-Chapter Location Additions/Modifications/Deletions Preface Current software version number is v1.20.
-About Section 1.2 MSP430Ware component added.
-Section 1.3 Several new boards added, including an MSP430 board.
-Also added information about building drivers for MSP430 boards other than MSP430F5529.
-Section 1.5 New section added to give an overview of the examples.
-Information about hardware resources previously in this section has been moved to Chapter 3.
-Section 1.6 Links to information about MSP430Ware, MSP430 boards, and BoosterPacks added.
-Installing Section 2.1 Code Composer Studio 5.5 or higher is now required.
+Revision Location Additions/Modifications/Deletions Chapter Installing Section 2.1 Code Composer Studio 5.5 or higher is now required.
 Using TI-RTOS with IAR Embedded Workbench is also now supported.
 Section 2.3.2 New section added on how to fix installation if TI-RTOS is installed outside CCS.
 Section 2.3.4 New section added on how to install TI-RTOS for use with IAR Embedded Workbench.
-Examples Section 3.1.1 Moved this section to the TI-RTOS Getting Started Guide from the TI-RTOS User's Guide .
-Section 3.2 through Section 3.2.4 New sections added on using examples with IAR Embedded Workbench.
-Table 3-1 New examples added for I C BoosterPacks.
+Examples Section 3.1.1 Moved this section to this document from the TI-RTOS User's Guide.
+Section 3.3 to New sections added on using examples with IAR Embedded Section 3.3.6 Workbench.
+Table 3-1 New examples added for I2C BoosterPacks.
 Fewer examples use UIA.
 Table 3-2 Several new boards added.
 Also added footnotes about BoosterPacks.
-Section 3.4 through Section 3.9 Made sections about boards higher-level headings.
-Added photos of boards with callouts for connections.
+Section 3.5 to Made sections about boards higher-level headings.
+Added photos of Section 3.10 boards with callouts for connections.
 Moved information from Chapter 1 about hardware resource requirements into these sections.
-Section 3.10 through Section 3.10.4 New sections added about the BoosterPacks that can be used for various examples.
+New sections added about the BoosterPacks that can be used for Section 3.12 to Section 3.12.5 various examples.